nfisher1226/fretboard-layout/README.md

 ```
 If running the gui, all of these settings can be adjusted using the preferences
 dialog.
-## Future Development
+## Roadmap
-For the gui, it would be nice to save state and allow loading specs from and saving
+* For the gui, it would be nice to save state and allow loading specs from and saving
 to templates. **partial implementation 4/7/21** | **completed 5/5/21**
-Port to Gtk4
+* Port to Gtk4
+  * Preferences window should use new preferences dialog widget